saithasai/Car-sales-analysis/README.md

 8)Name cars b/w 2015 and 2023

 ### Sales performance
-9)Top selling car name by price -BMW X4 M Sport X xDrive20d
+9)Top selling car name by price
-10)Top selling car name by count - Maruti Swift Dzire VDI
+10)Top selling car name by count
 11)Top 10 sales by year
 12)If customers prefer for a joint family trip
-13)If customers prefer for 2 family trip in 2019  -7 no.s
+13)If customers prefer for 2 family trip in 2019
 14)Fuel efficiency impact
 15)Total Number of Vehicles having different fuel Type category and their Average Price.
 16)Total Number of Vehicles having different Seat number category and their Average selling Price.